 - usually occurs at around 11 years of age

-- your areola (area of skin that surrounds the nipple) will begin to swell
+- your areola (area of skin surrounding the nipple) will begin to swell

 - pubic hair will start to develop along the labia (lips of the entrance to the vagina)